AASHRAYANKASETTY/postiz-app/README.md

 ```
 AKS typically defaults to `amd64` nodes, but some pools may use `arm64`.
 Run `kubectl get nodes -o wide` and check the ARCH column to confirm your architecture.

 Then build with Docker Buildx and specify the matching platform.
-To support both AKS and your local machine, build a multi‑architecture image:
+To support both AKS and your local machine, build a multi‑architecture image and verify that each architecture has been published:

 ```bash
 docker buildx create --use          # run once to initialize buildx